Loderian/Activities/README.txt

 == Arbitrary section ==

 This plugin was made for a specific purpose, the Activity Report.
-After a lot of searching for plugins with a similar feature and no results, I was set on the task of creating this plugin.
+After we did a lot of searching for plugins with a similar feature, but with no results, I was set on the task of creating this plugin.
-Mainly the features in this extension was made as they where needed or as a part of the foundation for Activity Report.
+Mainly the features in this extension was made as they where needed or as a part of the foundation for the Activity Report.
 And I made some things that I thought where good to have, like the use of responsibility as a sudo role.
 As my first PHP and released project I hope you enjoy it even though it might not be a very polished thing.